 The EEOC's lawsuit is a statement of allegations.
 The case remains pending before a federal judge, and as of this writing the defendant has not responded to the government's allegations.
 The details of the EEOC's complaint illustrate the types of conduct that constitute illegal employment discrimination–and all New York employers must take affirmative steps to identify and prevent such activity in their own businesses.

-If you are an employee who has been the victim of sex or race discrimination at work, contact the qualified New York employment law attorneys at White, Nisar & Hilferty, LLP, to learn more about your legal options.
+If you are an employee who has been the victim of sex or race discrimination at work, contact the qualified New York employment law attorneys at Mahir S. Nisar, Attorney at Law, to learn more about your legal options.